Enrico Cecchetti: Mariinsky Theatre

 In 1887 Cecchetti performed in St. Petersburg where Ivan Vsevolozhsky, the director of the Mariinsky Theatre saw him perform.
 He was so impressed with Cecchetti that he immediately hired Cecchetti as a principal dancer for the theatre.
-This was extremely rare at the time because normally dancers would be asked to join a company on a lower level.

 With the introduction of the pointe shoe in the early 19th century, ballet was dominated by female performers using pointe technique.
 In many ways male technique had been reduced to the role of an actor whose responsibilities as a dancer were relegated to a servant who partnered the ballerina.
 Cecchetti immediately began transforming the traditionally conservative roles for the male dancer, making drastic changes to the choreography of the male variations featured in the works of the Imperial Ballet's repertory.
 In 1890, Cecchetti performed in the ground-breaking production of The Sleeping Beauty, where his performance as the Bluebird caused a sensation in the auditorium of the Mariinsky Theatre.
 The choreography of the Bluebird has challenged male dancers even to the present day.

 Cecchetti left the Imperial ballet in 1902 to accept the directorship of the Imperial Ballet School in Warsaw, Poland.
 His farewell gala at the Mariinsky Theatre featured all of the leading ballerinas of the day, many of whom were his students.
 In order to have everyone pay him homage, the Paquita Grand pas classique was performed with the inclusion of the favorite solos of all of the participating ballerinas.
 This led to the tradition of including a long suite of variations for several ballerinas.

 In 1919 Cecchetti performed at the inaugural performance of the ballet La Boutique fantasque in London, appearing in the role of the shopkeeper.

 Teaching

 In the tradition of classical ballet, techniques and parts are taught directly, person to person.
-The technique was passed on directly to Enrico Cecchetti, as he was taught by Giovanni Lepri in Florence, who in turn was taught by Carlo Blasis and the line can be traced back to Beauchamp the first ballet master at the court of Louis XIV.
+The technique was passed on directly to Enrico Cecchetti, as he was taught by Giovanni Lepri in Florence, who in turn was taught by Carlo Blasis and the line can be traced back to Pierre Beauchamp, the first ballet master at the court of Louis XIV.
 Cecchetti also studied with other two colleagues of his father: Cesare Coppini, who worked a La Scala of Milan, and Filippo Taglioni, father of the dancer Maria Taglioni.
 All of them had been students of Carlo Blasis, who taught at La Scala of Milan.
 There he applied the method explained in the book Traité élémentaire, théorique et pratique de l'art de la danse, published in 1820.
 So, too, the Cecchetti method has been passed on directly by his former pupils such as Laura Wilson.

 In 1925, Arturo Toscanini appointed Master Cecchetti as director of the La Scala theatre dancing school.
 Two years later, Cecchetti was deeply affected by the death of his wife and died in Milan on 13 November 1928.